VArtzy/neocurl/README.md

 **You may check or contributing [wiki page](https://github.com/VArtzy/neocurl/wiki) to cover another case example.**

-Footnotes
-- ¹ Neocurl use neovim native UI (window) and curl, making an interactive interface and raw curl performance.
+¹ Neocurl use neovim native UI (window) and curl, making an interactive interface and raw curl performance.
-- ² HTTP, OAuth and GraphQL supported through it need better support and does not user friendly right now (see wiki)
+² HTTP, OAuth and GraphQL supported through it need better support and does not user friendly right now (see wiki)